A migration model for internal movements within a country applied to Portuguese data

 José Martins, Universidade de Aveiro

 Maria Cristina S. Gomes, Universidade de Aveiro

 Eduardo Anselmo Castro, Universidade de Aveiro

-Session 100: Modelling internal migration
+Presented in Session 100: Modelling internal migration